Indoor Banners vs. Outdoor Banners | Polypro and Vinyl – What’s the difference?

 Is There A Difference Between the Two?

-Hands down, the biggest difference between an indoor banner and an outdoor banner is the location you are able to hang them in.
 Indoor banners are not nearly as durable as outdoor banners because they are not designed to be exposed to the elements.
+The biggest difference is material.

 Outdoor banners are designed to be able to handle climate changes like strong winds, heavy rains and debris hitting it.
 The outdoor banner will withstand all of this without tearing, melting in the rain or otherwise showing any damage.